RadGoodNowYT/CMDBomber/README.md

 # CMDBomber
 This is fork bomb.
-If you launched it, reboot your pc.
+If you launched in real machine, reboot it.